Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Application

-Please ensure the person submitting the application has the correct MGP access at least a week before the deadline
+Please ensure the person submitting the application has the correct MGP access at least a week before the deadline.

 The following questions should be answered with input from faculty, staff, and/or relevant departmental committee members.
 Please be prepared to input your answers to the questions in text boxes in MyGrad.
-The statement should be written by the School/College Dean or Graduate Program Coordinator (GPC) and can be uploaded as a PDF.

-DEI Professional Development (2,000 character limit for each question)
+Professional Development (2,000 character limit for each question)

 Mentorship of Graduate Students (2,000 character limit for each question)